zombieleet/traceurwatch/README.md

 # Usage
   To watch just a single file

-  traceurwatch --file nameoffile.js --out outfile.js
+  `root@os: traceurwatch --file nameoffile.js --out outfile.js`

    if no outfile was specified it uses nameoffile.js as the outfile

   To watch an entire directory

-  traceurwatch watchThisDir/:outputDir/
+  `root@os: traceurwatch watchThisDir/:outputDir/`